Marine Mammals and Predators in Costa Rica

 SLEEPING

-• 2023 Teen/Student Teams & Select Adult Teams (Feb–Mar 2023): Volunteers will stay at locally-run cabins called El Chontal, situated in the small community of Rincon.
+Volunteers will stay at locally run cabins called El Chontal, situated in the small community of Rincon.
 Cabins will be shared between two or more volunteers of the same gender.
-The hostel provides sheets, pillows, blankets, and a bath towel (however, bringing an extra one will be wise).
+The cabins are rustic and located in the heart of the rainforest.
+Each is equipped with a fan, though air conditioning is not available.
+The lodge provides sheets, pillows, blankets, and a bath towel (however, bringing an extra one will be wise).
+For nighttime protection from insects and other forest wildlife, participants are advised to travel with a mosquito net, which can be hung from a ceiling hook.
+Pre-treatment of your net with Permethrin or another insecticide offers enhanced protection.

 BATHROOMS

 There is no bathroom on the boat.
 The boat is small and does not have an inside cabin.
-There will be a bucket available for bathroom use in the event someone cannot wait for land.
+A bucket will be available for bathroom use if someone cannot wait for land.
 This is standard for small boats and routine for the crew.
-Everyone aboard will make sure to turn away and provide as much privacy as possible.
+Everyone aboard will turn away and provide as much privacy as possible.

 ELECTRICITY

 Electricity is 120 volts, 60 hertz, Type A and Type B plugs (as in the U.S.).
-You may charge electronic equipment, but please avoid plugging in many appliances at once.
+You may charge electronic equipment, but please avoid plugging in many appliances simultaneously.
+It is important to note that power outages occur regularly in Costa Rica’s rainy season (May–November).

 PERSONAL COMMUNICATIONS

-There is cell reception at both the El Chontal cabins and in Golfito.
+There may be cell reception in select areas of the El Chontal Ecolodge, though this can be spotty in the rainy season.
 Please check with your service provider regarding coverage in Costa Rica.
-Golfito has payphones available, but they do not accept prepaid calling cards from foreign countries.
 If you’d like to make calls during your stay, you should pick up an international prepaid card when you arrive in Costa Rica.
-The U.S. standard voltage used for small appliances, hair dryers, electronic equipment, etc. is 120 volts, 60Hz, supplied through type A or B sockets.
+The U.S. standard voltage for small appliances, hair dryers, electronic equipment, etc., is 120 volts, 60Hz, supplied through type A or B sockets.

 Please note: Earthwatch encourages volunteers to minimize outgoing calls and immerse themselves in the experience; likewise, family and friends should restrict calls to urgent messages only.
 Emergency communications will be prioritized.